sergeod9/JS_DateFormatted/README.md

     ++ returns the time including hours, minutes, and seconds in 24 hours format
 - getTime24_short()
     ++ returns the time including hours, and minutes in 24 hours format

+# WARNING:
+- Requires ES6/ES2015 support
+- For the time being (version 0.0.1) only EN-US is available.